Hyperbolic Metric Spaces and Stochastic Embeddings: Stochastic Embeddings into Ultrametric Spaces

 \end{proof}

 The following lemma states that stochastic biLipschitz embeddability of $X$ into ultrametric spaces passes to $\ell^1$-small subsets of $\ell^\infty(X)$.

-\begin{lemma} Suppose $(X,d,p)$ is a pointed metric space that stochastic biLipschitzly embeds into a bounded, separable, pointed ultrametric space (note that this implies $(X,d)$ is bounded) with distortion $D<\infty$.
-Then every $\ell^1$-small subset of $\ell^\infty(X)$ (containing the basepoint) with $\ell^1$-smallness constant $A_1<\infty$ admits a stochastic biLipschitz embedding into a bounded, separable, pointed ultrametric space with distortion $DA_1$. \end{lemma}
+\begin{lemma} Suppose $(X,d,p)$ is a pointed metric space that stochastic biLipschitzly embeds into a separable, pointed ultrametric space with distortion $D<\infty$.
+Then every $\ell^1$-small subset of $\ell^\infty(X)$ (containing the basepoint) with $\ell^1$-smallness constant $A_1<\infty$ admits a stochastic biLipschitz embedding into a separable, pointed ultrametric space with distortion $DA_1$. \end{lemma}